You'll Be Fine

 But,

-I want you to know that before you decide anything.
+I want you to know all of this before you decide anything.

 These poems are shit.